programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 words into baskets, which we call topics.

-There are many different topic modeling programs available; this tutorial uses one called `MALLET`.
+There are many different topic modeling programs available; this tutorial uses one called MALLET.
 If one used it on a series of political speeches for example, the program would return a list of topics and the keywords composing those topics.
 Each of these lists is a topic according to the algorithm.
 Using the example of political